In 1977, our forerunner company VRG Development was founded by George Thorn as a regional

 Center, a 1.5 million square foot urban infill Transit Oriented

-Development.
-Developed in concept with TIAA-CREF, the world’s largest private pension fund.
+Development, created in concert with TIAA-CREF, the world's largest private pension fund.

 Since 2009, Mile High Development has entered the affordable housing arena, utilizing Low Income Housing Tax Credits (LIHTC) to develop the first two senior affordable TOD projects in the Denver metro area, the Apartments at Yale Station and University Station Apartments.